 Proposed Resolution: Revised.
 Agree with the commenter to change the titles of Clause 9.29.1 and Clause 9.29.2 as suggested by the commenter .
 Keep the first line of the cluse since it is a correct statement.

 Context:

-General
+HT Steering Matrix Calculations

 Change as follows:(#4432)

 This subclause assumes that only HT PPDUs are used and any HT Control field is an HT variant HT Control field.(#4707)